iNZightVIT/Lite/README.md

 This directory contains the gui functions for all the old modules (from iNZight revamp).

 - www:
-This directory is used for graphics and/or web-related files such as .css and .gif/.jpeg/.png.
+This directory is used for graphics and/or web-related files such as .css and .gif/.jpeg/.png javascript files.
 Images are stored in a sub-directory called "images".
+Javascript code is stored in a subdirectory "js".

 - panels:
 This directory contains the gui, server, help, and other functions for each module.
-It currently contains the "About", "Time Series", "Visualize", and "Help" modules.
+It currently contains the "About", "Time Series", "Visualize", and "Model Fitting" modules.
 This makes it easier to modify code.

 Main files:
 -----------